Compliance professionals know that governance, risk and compliance efforts don't often get the appropriate level...

 Low-cost audit management

-Some of the free GRC tools in this category are Redmine, OTRS and MantisBT, all of which are open source issue tracking, documentation and workflow platforms.
+Two of the open source GRC tools in this category are Redmine and Mantis Bug Tracker (MantisBT), which offer issue tracking, documentation and workflow platforms.

-For example, the screenshot below illustrates how you might create a new project within Redmine to track a discrete audit task, such as testing validation activities for an audit of a hybrid cloud virtual environment.
+For example, the screenshot below illustrates how you might create a new project within Redmine to track a discrete audit task, such as testing validation activities for an audit of a hybrid cloud environment.

-The Mantis Bug Tracker's features include ticket creation and resolution workflow, notifications, identification of the specific files causing issues and customizable reporting features.
+MantisBT's features include ticket creation and resolution workflow, notifications, identification of the specific files causing issues and customizable reporting features.

 Low-cost control validation